panovic/gildedrose/README.md

 The __Spring Security__ module was used for ensuring that only the authenticated users may purchase items.

 #### Testing Notes
 Unit tests were created for all major components having behaviour/logic.
 Dummy classes without any logic like Exception classes, model/dto, etc were not being unit-tested.
-The code coverage for units with behaviour/logic that made sense to test is pretty high (close to 100%) while it is significantly less in case the components didn't have anything meaningful to unit-test.
+The code coverage for units with behaviour/logic that made sense to test is very high while it is significantly less in case the components didn't have anything meaningful to unit-test.
 Special attention was paid to edge cases as well as important business scenarious (i.e. surge pricing, etc.).
 Note that all three layers were being unit-tested (controller, service, and repository) You may run unit-test with the following command:
 ```bash
 mvn clean test
 ```